HomeLibraryHeating, Cooling & ChimneyWood stoves & WETT certification

 Water heater age & end of life

-An 8-12 year part most buyers never check the age of — read it off the label.
+An 8 to 12 year part most buyers never check the age of, read it off the label.

 Crawl space moisture & vapour barriers